wercker/werckerclient/docs/authentication.md

 # Authentication

+The current w
-The current wercker api supports two types of authentication: using a token or a username/password combination.
+wercker api supports two types of authentication: using a token or a username/password combination.
 The username/password combination however only works for a few endpoints.
 This is the reason why most Providers only return a token credential.